 12-30-1964 Sophie Ward – Born in London, England.
 She is an English actress and the daughter of the actor Simon Ward.
 Her film roles include the part of Elizabeth Hardy in the film Young Sherlock Holmes.
-She had the recurring role of Dr. Helen Trent in the long-running television series, Heartbeat In 1988, she married veterinary surgeon Paul Hobson and had two sons.
+She had the recurring role of Dr. Helen Trent in the long-running television series, Heartbeat.
+In 1988, she married veterinary surgeon Paul Hobson and had two sons.
 They divorced in 1996 after Ward became involved with Korean-American writer Rena Brannan and came out as a lesbian.
 Ward and Brannan had a civil partnership ceremony in 2005 and in 2014 the couple legally married.
-Ward was considered the “face of the 1980s” as a Vogue model.

 12-30-1983 Nicholas “Nick” Symmonds – Born in Blytheville, Arkansas.
 His family moved to Boise Idaho when he was three.
 He is an American middle-distance runner and a straight ally that dedicated his silver medal won in Moscow in 2013 to his LGBT friends in the U.S.A.
 He was a vocal critic of Russia’s “anti-gay” laws.
 He also published an article in the November 2013 issue of Runner’s World Magazine advocating that Congress should ban assault rifles and handguns for everyone except police and military personnel.
 He posed with his pet rabbit Mortimer for a PETA ad campaign against animal testing.